-The results of the engineering and FEA analysis can be confirmed via a testing program.
 Alexander has developed recommendation for the pipeline industry in using testing methods to augment integrity management efforts [10].
 Testing can involve either pipe material removed from service or pristine pipe, depending on the desired outcome of the study.
 For example, if a pipeline company is interested in the performance of vintage girth welds subject to cyclic pressure service, it would be prudent to remove girth welds from the field and test them.
 On the other hand, if an operator is merely trying to quantify the relative severity of different-sized dents in a girth weld, it would be possible to fabricate samples using modern pipes and welding techniques and then install the dents prior to testing.
-Fundamentally, the question that must be asked prior to testing is if the interest lies in actually quantifying the severity of vintage material or properties or only seeking general trends such that qualification of a anomalies' severity is sufficient.
+Fundamentally, the question that must be asked prior to testing is if the interest lies in actually quantifying material properties or only seeking general trends such that qualification of an anomalies' severity is sufficient.